Drew Waters Player Props: Royals vs. Guardians

-The Kansas City Royals, including Drew Waters (.368 on-base percentage in past 10 games, 64 points above season-long percentage), battle starter Tanner Bibee and the Cleveland Guardians at Progressive Field, Thursday at 7:10 PM ET.
+On Friday, Drew Waters (hitting .314 in his past 10 games) and the Kansas City Royals face the Cleveland Guardians, whose starting pitcher will be Aaron Civale.
+First pitch is at 7:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Twins.
+He had two hits (going 2-for-4) in his last game against the Guardians.

 Drew Waters Game Info & Props vs. the Guardians